bharathwajv/saas-boilerplate-react/README.md

 8, Roles and permisions for users selection  - yet to start

 9, Show pages based on permisions - rolegaurd  - yet to start

+Advanced features : - yet to start

+10, Dashboard realtime update using signaltr or websocket